yoannjly/discord.py-self/changes/added.md

 *note* `str`: The actual note (this raises a `~ClientException` if the note isn't fetched).
 *user* `~User`: The `~User` attached to the note (will be an `~Object` if the user is not in the cache).

-## `~Settings`
-Represents the user's settings.

-Has way too many attributes to list here.
-Look at the docstring if you're interested.

 ### `fetch()`
 Fetches the note (and fills the note attribute).